BenVal555/IST_labo1/README.md

 /swapfile                                 none            swap    sw              0       0
 /dev/fd0        /media/floppy0  auto    rw,user,noauto,exec,utf8 0       0
 ```
-What line is responsible for mounting the root (/) file system?
+*What line is responsible for mounting the root (/) file system?*

+The following line is:

 ```shell
 UUID=b2a1a2f6-0070-45c6-ba4c-29595b38ffad /               ext4    errors=remount-ro 0       1
 ```

-This line has a particular way of referencing the partition, how?
+*This line has a particular way of referencing the partition, how?*

-*It uses the PARTUUID to reference the root patition.
+It uses the PARTUUID to reference the root patition.
 This way it ensures that the correct partition is mounted as the
-root file system during system boot.*
+root file system during system boot.

-## Task 4: Manage an ext4 partition
+## TASK 4: MANAGE AN EXT4 PARTITION

 In this task you will test the integrity of an ext4 partition and repair it when it is damaged.
 Unmount the ext4 partition on the external disk.